aliceoq/help-center-content/docs/tutorials/en/all-orders.md

 ---

 <div class = "alert alert-info">
 You can only access information from orders created in the last two years, and that same period is valid for customers through <a href="https://help.vtex.com/en/tutorial/how-my-account-works--2BQ3GiqhqGJTXsWVuio3Xh">My Account</a>.
-To access order data from previous years, please contact <a href="https://support.vtex.com/hc/pt-br/requests">our Support</a>.
-Your access to orders placed before the last two years is temporary and will be available for 15 days.
 </div>

 The **All Orders** page allows retailers to track their store's orders and extract information for intelligent business management.
 To access the page, go to your VTEX Admin menu and click **Orders > All Orders**.
 On this page, you can: